HathorNetwork/rfcs/projects/reliable-integration/0001-high-level-design.md

 Initially, we will trigger this event for two use cases:

 - When a best block is found.
-All transactions will change its ```first_block``` metadata, which will be propagated through this event.
+All transactions that were on the mempool and were confirmed by the new block will change its ```first_block``` metadata, which will be propagated through this event.
 - When a reorg happens.
 This can trigger multiple transactions and blocks being changed to voided/executed.
 This will be detected on `mark_as_voided` functions inside `consensus.py` file (As long as consensus context finds that a reorg is happening).

 Data type `TxData` is going to be sent.
 Only the new transaction information is going to be sent, and it's the client responsibility to react accordingly.